ashlink11/study-notes/java.md

 - switch statements: go to the next statement if there's no break
 - cant use logical operators like AND and OR in switch cases

-- arrays are initialized with values of 0
-- NOTE PECULIARITY OF LANGUAGE: `.length` doesn't have () at the end because it's a property, not a method
-- post-increment vs pre-increment : i++ use first value then increment, or ++i increment first value then use incremented value BUT NOT IN THE CONTEXT OF LOOPS ACTUALLY
-- normal for-loop structure is with a < so it doesnt loop out of range

 ### Strings

 - String comparison: